vicidroiddev/amalia/documentation/docs/modules/recyclerview.md

 This module gives plug and play support for simple and complex lists.

 You can build complex dashboards where each item in the RecyclerView is backed by a different presenter.
-If each card needs to own it's own logic for when to display - NO problem.
+If each card needs to own its own logic for when to display - NO problem.

 You can also create simple lists that are composed of different view items, such as cards, headers, etc...